-That’s why we’ve partnered with CNBC, the most trusted brand in business news, to deliver original educational features that will inspire you to create successful money habits and secure your best financial future.
+Acorns has partnered with CNBC, the most trusted brand in business news, to deliver original educational features that will inspire you to create sucessful money habits and secure your best financial future.
 Grow By Acorns + CNBC offers news, tips, inspiring stories and expert advice on how to best save and invest, build wealth and make the most of your money.

 Deputy Managing Editor

 Previously, Ester was a senior editor at CNBC Make It, focused on the vertical’s Money content.
 Before joining CNBC in 2016, Ester served as a contributing editor at The Billfold and a contributing writer for The Atlantic.
 Her work has also appeared in Slate, Salon, and Quartz.
 Ester has won the Lois Morrell Poetry Prize and the Dogwood Literary Creative Non-Fiction Prize, and was recognized in the "Notable" section of The Best American Essays 2015.
 She received her bachelor’s degree in American history and film from Swarthmore College.

 Associate Producer, Animation

 Neha has spent the majority of her career as a freelance animator and illustrator.
 She has completed a variety of internships for outlets including National Public Radio (NPR), Noise Pop and Reveal News.
 She received her bachelor¹s degree in Animation and Illustration from the California College of the Arts.

 Previously, David was a video producer for Hearst Digital Media.
 He began his career as a video intern at Business Insider before moving on to an associate producer role.
 He received his bachelor’s degree from University of Roehampton in London and holds a master’s degree in film from Royal Holloway, University of London.Lisa Ferber